Strategy11/formidable-forms/readme.txt

 - New: Added a new array_separator option to entry shortcodes.
 This can be used with the [default-message] like [default-message array_separator="<br/>"] shortcode to change the separator used for multiple checkbox or dropdown values.
 It also works with the [frm-show-entry] shortcode in pro.
 - New: Added tooltips to honeypot and JavaScript token spam settings.
 - Fix: The adjusted color used for .frm-alt-table stripes was not calculating properly when the border color was set as an RGBA value in the style manager.

-= 5.0.13.1 =
-- Fix: Too much HTML was being stripped from filtered icons preventing the ellipses icon from opening the pop up to add layout classes.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>